containers/buildah/tests/conformance/README.md

 # Buildah/Docker Conformance Test Suite

 The conformance test for buildah is used to verify the images built with Buildah are equivalent to those built by Docker.
-It does this by building an image using the version of buildah library that's being tested, building what should be the same image using `docker build`, and comparing them.
+It does this by building an image using the version of buildah library that's being tested, building what should be the same image using the docker engine's build API, and comparing them.

 ## Installing dependencies